christos-pan/DRL-Navigation/Navigation/README.md

 #### Instructions

 In order to run the solution:
-* Clone or download the repository
+* Clone or download the repository.
-* Add the Unity environment file in the "Navigation" folder
+* Place the Unity environment file in the "Navigation" folder, and unzip it.
-* Open "Navigation.ipynb" notebook, and run the code cells When the environment is solved, you will see a plot with the scores that the agent received in each training episode
+* Open "Navigation.ipynb" notebook, and run the code cells.
+When the environment is solved, you will see a plot with the scores that the agent received in each training episode